keithbsmiley-other/emilysite/_posts/2020-11-13-plant-based-diets.md

 Basically, the cells in your body take the basic carbon structure of an amino acid, and, through the Kreb’s Cycle, allow enzymes to attach other molecules to the skeleton to create a non-essential amino acid.
 Your body literally creates more complex carbon-based materials within itself.
 If that’s not amazing, I honestly don’t know what is.
 (I’ll admit, this was a bit of a tangent, but I mean, come on!)

 Anyway, you still need protein to get those essential amino acids.
-Now, here’s where it gets complicated:You can have complete and incomplete proteins.
+Now, here’s where it gets complicated: You can have complete and incomplete proteins.
 Meaning, there are proteins out there that have *some* of the essential amino acids, but not all of them.

 Let me explain.